We all wish our parents bought us these valuable vintage toys when we were younger!

 Years ago, toys and games were so simple.
 There were no electronics.
 Some games, like Checkers and Scrabble required the player to use brain power to consider their next move.
 There were no cheat codes.
 If you lost, you lost!

 It is hard to believe that the toys we played with as children are now considered antiques!

-The Easy Bake Oven, first sold in 1963 for $15.95.
+The Easy Bake Oven first sold in 1963 for $15.95.
 In today’s currency, that would be equivalent to about $115.00; pretty expensive, right?
 The vintage toy was originally heated by an incandescent light bulb and came with cake mixes, small round pans, a mixing spoon and spatula.
-The light bulb heated and baked the confection and was pushed out the other side when it was done.
+The light bulb heated and baked the confection, which was pushed out the other side when it was done.

 Although the Easy Bake Oven has been modernized, collectors still seek the original, vintage version.

 Over the years, there have been countless toys introduced to the market; some worth more than others.
 Many of them are going for big bucks, not just because they were once popular, but because they are hard to find.
 Naturally, that drives up the demand by avid toy collectors, which in turn, drives up the price.